Ballard Locks – Large from Seattle’s Child on Vimeo.

 Lincoln Park (West Seattle)

-Lincoln Park covers over 135 acres and offers prime picnic locations on lush lawns as well as at the beach.
-The park also has wooded trails down to the beach, a playground (zip line included) and a seasonal wading pool (opens June) and Colman Pool, an outdoor saltwater swimming pool (opens in late June).
+Lincoln Park sits on Puget Sound next to the Fauntleroy ferry dock.
+It covers over 135 acres and offers prime picnic locations on lush lawns as well as at the long beach.
+The park also has wooded trails down to the beach, a playground (zip line included), and a seasonal wading pool and Colman Pool, an outdoor saltwater swimming pool (both open May 27 through September 4, 2023).

 8011 Fauntleroy Way SW